Lafourche Parish Special Warranty Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Lafourche Parish including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Lafourche Parish that you need to transfer you would only need to order our forms once for all of your properties in Lafourche Parish.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Lafourche Parish you only need to order once.

 Sales of immovable property in Louisiana are typically referred to as acts of sale or cash sales.
 Louisiana Statutes do not provide statutory forms for deeds.
 Special warranty deeds convey fee simple title to the buyer with certain covenants on the part of the seller.